Jlozde/Outlook-Email-Collector/README.md

    - The script is currently defined for 2 files, but you can repeat the process if you have more folders.
 3. Run the script using the command `python3 ./outlook.py`.
 It will scan the entire file and provide you with a list of emails.

-Congratulations, you have successfully exported all emails that you have sent or received.
+Congratulations, you have successfully exported all email addreses that you have sent or received.

 Good Luck, Have Fun!